11+ Household Items Teens Get High On: Resources for Parents

 Whipped Cream

 Many people are aware that nitrous oxide, or laughing gas, is routinely used in dental procedures.
-Did you know it’s also found in whipped cream cans?
-These canisters aerate the whipped cream using nitrous oxide, and your teen also might be using them to get high.
+Did you know it’s also found in other products?

 Glues, Adhesives, and Permanent Markers